has-c/has-c/README.md

 <sub>*Quote updated daily*</sub>

 <!-- DAILY QUOTE -->
-> The 'real' mathematics of the 'real' mathematicians, the mathematics of Fermat and Euler and Gauss and Abel and Riemann, is almost wholly 'useless'.
+> Perhaps I could best describe my experience of doing mathematics in terms of entering a dark mansion.
+You go into the first room, and it's dark, completely dark.
+You stumble around, knocking into the furniture.
+Gradually, you learn where each piece of furniture is.
+And eventually, after six months or so, you find the light switch and turn it on.
+Suddenly, it's all illuminated, and you can see exactly where you were.
+Then you move into the next dark room.
 >
-> — *G.H.
-Hardy* (Pure Mathematics)
+> — *Andrew Wiles* (Pure Mathematics)
 <!-- /DAILY QUOTE -->